zipvilization/Zipvilization/status/index.md

 **COLONISTS**

-The contract is ready.

-The core is ready.
+The Smart Contract code is ready.

-The territorial system is ready.
+The territorial core is ready.

 The rules of Time are ready.

 The Atlas is live.

-SolumTools is being built.

-SolumWorld is being developed.

-SolumView is waiting downstream.
+SolumTools has a functional backend and continues to develop.

+SolumWorld has a defined architecture and its implementation can evolve with real requirements.

+SolumView has a defined architecture and its implementation remains ahead.

 Genesis is technically possible.